-The Protection of Wrecks Act 1973 allows the Secretary of State to designate a restricted area around a wreck to prevent uncontrolled interference.
-These protected areas are likely to contain the remains of a vessel, or its contents, which are of historical, artistic or archaeological importance.
-Scheduling is the oldest form of heritage protection.
-It began in 1913, although its roots go as far back as the 1882
+The Protection of Wrecks Act 1973 allows the designation a restricted area around a wreck to prevent uncontrolled interference, while the Ancient Monuments and Archaeological Areas Act 1979 permits the scheduling of an area of seabed as a scheduled monument.
+These designated areas are likely to contain the remains of a vessel, or its contents, which are of historical, artistic, or archaeological importance, while a scheduled monument can comprise a wide range of features, including prehistoric habitations, such as caves.